CollinHeist/TitleCardMaker/docs/user_guide/settings.md

 ### Card Quality

+!!! note "Applicability"

+    This setting is only applicable when using a
+    [Card Extension](#card-extension) of `jpg`, `jpeg`, or `png`.

-The JPEG/PNG compression level to apply when creating Title Cards.
+The compression level to apply when creating Title Cards.
 The minimum quality, 1, will result in extremely low quality (highly compressed) Cards; and the highest quality, 100, will result in the best quality (but least-compressed) Cards.
 The recommended value is between 92 and 95.

-!!! tip "Advanced Details"
+??? tip "Advanced Details"

     This setting is not exactly linear in the effective quality _or_ reduced file sizes.
 This means changing the quality from 90 to 45 will not